No Insurance Required

 | RDW | 11.7 – 15.4% | 11.7 – 13.0% |

-Full write-ups for these six biomarkers are covered in the Entry Tier and Baseline Tier above.
-All remain part of the Optimized panel.
+Full write-ups for these four tests are covered in the Entry Tier above.
+All remain part of the Baseline panel.

 Free testosterone is the small fraction of total testosterone (typically 2–3%) that circulates unbound to proteins in the blood.
 Unlike the majority of testosterone that is bound to sex hormone-binding globulin (SHBG) or albumin, free testosterone is immediately available to enter cells and activate androgen receptors.
 It is the biologically active form that directly drives muscle growth, libido, energy, mood, and cognitive function.

-A man can have a normal total testosterone level but still experience symptoms of low T if his SHBG is elevated (from aging, liver conditions, thyroid disease, or certain medications), which traps testosterone in its bound form.
+A man can have a normal total testosterone level but still experience symptoms of low T if his SHBG is elevated, which traps testosterone in its bound form.
 Free testosterone reveals the true amount of bioavailable hormone reaching your tissues.
 On TRT, monitoring free T ensures the therapy is delivering adequate active hormone, not just raising total numbers.
 It is particularly important for men over 40, as SHBG rises approximately 1–2% per year with age.

 | Measure | Conventional (Quest) | Optimal / Functional |